 The College is governed by an 11-member board of governors.
 The members represent five districts with one member at large.
 Members serve four-year terms.

 - The president serves as chief executive officer of the College and reports to the Board of Governors.

-- The vice president of Academic Affairs is the College´s chief academic officer who oversees all activities in more than 100 credit programs at the College and leads full-time and adjunct instructors in course and curriculum development.
+- The vice president for Academic Affairs is the College's chief academic officer who oversees all activities in more than 100 credit programs at the College and leads full-time and adjunct instructors in course and curriculum development.

-- The vice president of Campuses and Student Affairs oversees operations at MCC´s three campuses and five centers, including student services, financial aid, enrollment and records, recruitment, student life and student housing.
+- The vice president for Student Affairs oversees operations at MCC's three campuses and five centers, including student services, financial aid, enrollment and records, recruitment, student life and student housing.

-- The associate vice president for Equity and Diversity oversees affirmative action, equity and diversity and intercultural education.
+- The associate vice president for Equity and Inclusion oversees affirmative action, equity and diversity and intercultural education.

-- The executive director of MCC Foundation provides strategic and operational leadership, direction and oversight for the College´s development, grant-writing and fund-raising efforts.
+- The senior aide to the President provides strategic and operational leadership, direction and oversight for the College's development, grant-writing and fund-raising efforts.

 MCC is accredited by the Higher Learning Commission.
 The accrediting bodies of various professional associations also approve many individual programs.

 In 2016-17, MCC derived most of its revenue from state aid (26.7 percent) and property taxes (46.4 percent).
 The remainder came from tuition and fees (25.9 percent) and other sources (less than 1 percent).